On the Alexander polynomials of conic-line arrangements: Some general properties of Alexander polynomials of curve arrangements

 More precisely, let

 be a root of unity of order $d= \deg C$, where $0 \leq q \leq d$ and let $m(\al_q)$ be the multiplicity of $\al_q$ as a root of the Alexander polynomial $\Delta^1_C(t)$.
 One has $\al_0=\al_d=1$ and

-where $r$ is the number of irreducible components of $C$.
-The output of the code $monof3(q1,q2)$ with $q1=3$ and $q2=d$ is a Table, where the first column contains the values of $q$ from $3$ to $d$, and the before last column contains the data $n_2(q)$.
+where $r$ is the number of irreducible components of $C$ and $b_{1}(U)$ denotes the first Betti number of the complement $U$ of $C$.
+The output of the code \verb}monof3(q1,q2)} with $q1=3$ and $q2=d$ is a Table, where the first column contains the values of $q$ from $3$ to $d$, and the before last column contains the data $n_2(q)$.
 We set $n_2(0)=n_2(1)=n_2(2)=0$.
 Then \cite[Remark 4.4]{DStMFgen} yields

-The output of the code $mono3_wh()$, when the curve has some non quasi homogeneous singularities, that is when $\tau(C) < \mu(C)$, is first the total Tjurina number $\tau(C)$ and the total Milnor $\mu(C)$.
+The output of the code \verb}mono3_wh()}, when the curve has some non quasi-homogeneous singularities, that is when $\tau(C) < \mu(C)$, is first the total Tjurina number $\tau(C)$ and the total Milnor $\mu(C)$.
 Then there is again a Table, where the first column contains the values of $q$ from $3$ to $d$, and the before last column contains the data $H^1_q$.
 We set $H^1_0=H^1_1=H^1_2=0$.
 Then \cite[Remark 4.4]{DStMFgen} yields

-When all the singularities of $C$ are quasi homogeneous, then there are additional information in the output, but for the computation of $m(\al_q)$ one can use the data displayed in the first part of Table 1 and the formula \eqref{mult2}.
+When all the singularities of $C$ are quasi-homogeneous, then there are additional information in the output, but for the computation of $m(\al_q)$ one can use the data displayed in the first part of Table that is produced by the code \verb}mono3_wh()} and the formula \eqref{mult2}.
+In view of \cite[Proposition 2.2 (2)]{DStproj} and \cite[Remark 8.6]{DHA}, the numbers $n_2(q)$ and $H^1_q$ have the following geometric interpretation